Cards are not as simple as a clever title. You can add a lot more information on you cards which helps you collaborate with your team.

 In your sub-board, you have access to all the project tools (contexts, filters, tools, saved views…).
 You can move your sub-cards in the kanban board.

-Get a recap of all the sub-boards of a project with the hierarchy panel.
+Get a recap of all the sub-boards of a project in the “Sub boards” section in the sidebar:

 In your card, you can log any kind of structured information.
 The most obvious application of this feature is time tracking.